Foldi-Lab/PhenoSys-data/Codes/README.md

 ## Steps for analysis 🐁

 For all the python codes, the import_location should be the example import and export files folder. <br>
-The top of each code will also show which files are used.
+The top of each code will also show which files are used from this [folder](https://figshare.com/s/145a99e0a3d57c72fa3c).

 ### Pre-processing